Best Wood Glue

 Epoxy

 We are finding epoxy used more today as a finish and filler, than as an actual adhesive, even though it is an excellent adhesive.
-Live-edge river countertops and table are made using epoxy for the “water” in the river.
+Live-edge river countertops and tables are made using epoxy for the “water” in the river.
 It is also used extensively for filling cracks and checks in wood slabs, often with pigmentation added to provide a contrast with the wood being repaired.

-Cyanaocryate Glue
+Cyanoacrylate Glue

 Cyanoacrylate glues, more commonly known by the trade name “super glue” are a thin-bodied, very hard adhesive, which sets almost instantly.
 This makes it extremely useful for gluing small parts together, especially in cases where it might be difficult to clamp the pieces while the glue sets.
 This makes it ideal for model building, but it is also used for making wood-bodied instruments, such as guitars.